 Why is the Fiat Panda so special?

-Style-wise, they’ve come a long way from the funny shaped box on wheels with pointy badger nose that they once were.
+As a car manufacturer, Fiat's style-wise, they’ve come a long way from the funny shaped box on wheels with pointy badger nose that they once were.
 But there’s something cute about it.
 And so perhaps it’s this quirkiness that makes the Panda such a popular car.

 The one major advantage the Panda has over its rivals such as the VW Up! is that it’s a bit different.
 Its design is based on circles and squares – or as Fiat like to call them ‘squircles’ and this aesthetic philosophy is echoed throughout the car.
 According to Fiat it’s not just designed with ‘squircles’ in mind because they look good, apparently ‘squircles’ improve the Panda’s ‘aerodynamic efficiency’ it also means there’s a lot of space on the inside which makes it a comfy drive even for four grown-ups.